-97% of first-time visitors to your website will leave without buying anything.
+97% of first-time visitors to your website will leave without buying anything1.
 Retargeting is a form of online advertising that helps you reconnect with customers who have already visited your website.
 This technique has become an integral part of any PPC (pay-per-click) campaign.
 Retargeted ads are often more effective than regular ads because they target customers that have already shown an interest in your product or service.
-The ad strategy works to remind your visitors about your website, and products or services, that they are likely still interested in by showing them ads that are relevant to the pages they visited on your website.
-The ads also show them relevant text or image ads about your business, when they visit other relevant websites.
-Retargeting campaigns can be done through Google Ads, Adroll, Facebook retargeting, LinkedIn Ads and other retargeting advertising platforms.
+The ad strategy works to remind your visitors about your website, and products or services that likely still interest them by showing them ads relevant to the pages they visited on your website.
+These ads also show them relevant text or image ads about your business, when they visit other relevant websites.
+Retargeting campaigns run through Google Ads, Adroll, Facebook retargeting, LinkedIn Ads and other retargeting advertising platforms.

-Retargeting ads are not only effective but also very cost efficient as retargeted users are already familiar with the advertiser’s product/services and often less likely to click on them again.
+Retargeting ads are not only effective but also very cost efficient as retargeted users are already familiar with the advertiser’s product/services and often more likely to click on them again.

 7 Effective Retargeting Tips you can Use:

 Before launching a retargeting campaign, it is important to first define its goals and objectives.
 Are you looking to increase brand awareness, drive more leads and sales, or simply reinforce your branding message?
 Once understand clearly what you want to achieve, begin building retargeting campaigns that align with your overall marketing strategy.

 Retargeting works best when included in an overall PPC strategy.
 Avoid creating retargeted ads without having conversions in mind.
 Anyone looking to implement retargeting campaigns just for the sake of retargeting is more likely to fail.

 Place retargeting ads on pages most relevant to your business while avoiding sites with a poor user experience or irrelevant content.
 Typically, retargeted ads are best placed on the right column of niche-related sites.